1platform/onebe/docs/modules/Authentication_JWT.md

 ▸ **verify**(`token`): `boolean`

-Verifies if the given token is valid or not.
+Checks if the given token is valid or not.

 #### Parameters